 - Efficient and safe deployment of patches – or an integrated compensating control or mitigation plan – if patching not feasible.

-- Rich software asset inventory: Verve’s proven vendor-agnostic agent and agentless service gathers full detail on OS, application software, firmware, patch status, configurations, etc. Verve does this by leveraging existing protocols and communications to gather information from end points rather than trying to interpret from communication packet analysis.
+- Rich software asset inventory: Verve’s proven vendor-agnostic agent and agentless service gathers full detail on OS, application software, firmware, patch status, configurations, etc. Verve leverages existing protocols and communications to gather information from endpoints rather than interpreting from communication packet analysis.

-- Vulnerability remediation service: Regular monthly review of patches and potential software vulnerabilities, integrated patch deployment or software removal with VSC and onsite cross-vendor deployment support as necessary.
+- Vulnerability remediation service: Regular monthly review of patches and potential software vulnerabilities, integrated patch deployment or software removal with Verve Security Center and onsite cross-vendor deployment support as necessary.

 - Reporting for compliance and monitoring purposes